September (and fall in general) is all around a pretty solid month to travel around Europe, and Belgium in September is no exception.

 I stayed in an Airbnb while in Brussels Belgium, but here are some hotels I found in popular cities in Belgium.

 Cozy up in Brussels in the fall at the quaint Art de Séjour Bed & Breakfast.
 You’ll get a delicious homemade breakfast included with your stay every morning.
-See room rates and availability.
-For more accommodation options in Brussels, click here.
+Or see more accommodation options in Brussels.

 Visit Dinant in the fall for the gorgeous view but with autumn colours and stay at the budget-friendly apartment, Autrefois chez Lina.
 It’s a vacation home just outside the tourist area of Dinant so it offers more of a quieter and relaxing stay.
-See availability and room rates.
-Or, find more accommodation options in Dinant by clicking here.
+Or see more accommodation options in Dinant.

 Or why not go on a romantic fall getaway to Bruge Belgium while you’re visiting.
 We stayed at B&B Huyze Weyne and would highly recommend it.
 It was centrally located and the owner was very helpful and friendly.
 She gave us tips for what to see and suggestions for restaurants.
-See room rates & availability here.
-For more accommodation options Brugge Belgium, click here.
+Or see more accommodation options Brugge Belgium.

 More Belgium Guides To Read

 So are you ready to book your next trip to Belgium in September!?
-If you need some more guides for your trip, read all about Belgium here
+If you need some more guides for your trip, read all about Belgium.

 I also have individual guides for Brussels (along with some hidden gems in the city) and Bruges.